8.33 Male Circumcision

 - Role of community / Religious Leaders(Jump to)

 Male circumcision is the surgical removal of the foreskin of the penis.
-The procedure is usually requested for social, cultural or religious reasons (e.g. by families who practice Judaism or Islam).
-There are parents who request circumcision for assumed medical benefits.
+The procedure is usually requested for social, cultural, or religious reasons (e.g., families who practice Judaism or Islam).
+Some parents request circumcision for assumed medical benefits.

 There is no requirement in law for professionals undertaking male circumcision to be medically trained or to have proven expertise.
 Traditionally, religious leaders or respected elders may conduct this practice.